Marketing to Doctors, Part 4: Lead Generation

 Traditional Retargeting

 Most people think of retargeting as simply hitting website visitors with banners after they have already visited your website.
-This is the traditional use of retargeting technology and it’s most often seen with web retailers trying to get you to come back and buy that pair of shoes you were looking at.
-It’s a useful technique to reinforce your brand with existing visitors but it won’t create net new visitors.
-This makes retargeting returning visitors a very inexpensive but low impact exercise for many companies.
+This is the traditional use of retargeting technology, and it’s most often seen with web retailers trying to get you to come back and buy that pair of shoes you were looking at.
+It’s a useful technique for reinforcing your brand with existing visitors, but it won’t create net new visitors.
+This makes retargeting returning visitors a very inexpensive but low-impact exercise for many companies.

-Traditional retargeting is great but will not increase your universe of prospects.
+Traditional retargeting is great, but it won’t expand your universe of prospects.

 Here’s how you can turbo-charge your “retargeting” efforts to find new prospects.